mohittahiliani/draft-tahiliani-tsvwg-fq-pie/draft-tahiliani-tsvwg-fq-pie.md

 The design of the FQ-PIE algorithm as described in this document has been a part of the Linux kernel since version 5.6 (released on March 29, 2020) and ns-3 network simulator since version ns-3.34 (released on July 14, 2021).
 The following aspects can be explored for further study and experimentation:

-- Interactions between flow queuing and new congestion control algorithms, such as Bottleneck Bandwidth and Round-trip propagation time (BBR) {{?I-D.cardwell-iccrg-bbr-congestion-control}}.
+- Interactions between flow queuing and new congestion control algorithms, such as Bottleneck Bandwidth and Round-trip propagation time (BBR) {{draft-ietf-ccwg-bbr}}.

 - Different packet drop probability thresholds to switch from marking packets to dropping packets.